saucelabs/sauce-docs/docs/orchestrate/authenticated-pulls.md

     directory: ./artifacts
 ```

-## Using SauceLabs Private Registry?
+## Using SauceLabs Container Registry?

 We provide a dedicated solution for storing docker images within our infrastructure.
 If you're already using it -
 feel free to check out [additional documentation about it](https://docs.saucelabs.com/orchestrate/saucelabs-private-registry/),